Conquest of Shu by Wei: Wei reinforcements

 Between 20 October and 17 November 263, (Note: Sima Zhao's biography in the Jin Shu recorded that this took place in the 9th month of the 4th year of the Jingyuan era of Cao Huan's reign.
 This month corresponds to 20 October to 17 November 263 in the Gregorian calendar.)
-Sima Zhao ordered three commandery administrators to lead their garrison forces to join the campaign: Wang Qi to lead troops from Tianshui Commandery to attack Jiang Wei's camp; Qian Hong to lead troops from Longxi Commandery and launch a frontal assault on Jiang Wei's position; and Yang Xin (楊欣) to lead troops from Jincheng Commandery (金城郡; around present-day Yuzhong County, Gansu) to attack Gansong.
+Sima Zhao ordered three commandery administrators to lead their garrison forces to join the campaign: Wang Qi (grandfather of Wang Mi) to lead troops from Tianshui Commandery to attack Jiang Wei's camp; Qian Hong to lead troops from Longxi Commandery and launch a frontal assault on Jiang Wei's position; and Yang Xin (楊欣) to lead troops from Jincheng Commandery (金城郡; around present-day Yuzhong County, Gansu) to attack Gansong.

 Liu Qin (劉欽) also led troops from Weixing Commandery (魏興郡; around present-day Ankang, Shaanxi) to attack Hanzhong Commandery via the Ziwu Valley (子午谷; east of present-day Yang County, Shaanxi).